whitneylosinski/Eat.Sleep.Data/README.md

 *  Are robust to outliers and nonlinear data.
 *  Run efficiently on large datasets

-From the random forest regressor, we achieved an r-squared value from a testing set of about 0.95 which was suspiciously high.
-However, we ran an additional calculation to determine the mean squared error which resulted in about 53.86.
-This means that, on average, this model's price prediction was off by about $7.34.
+From the random forest regressor, we achieved an R-squared value from a testing set of about 0.95 which was suspiciously high.
+Hence, we also calculated the "adjusted" R-squared value which penalizes the original R-squared value for having excess features but even after incorporating the adjustment formula, the numerical difference from the original R-squared value was neglible.
+Finally, we ran an additional calculation to determine the mean squared error which resulted in a value of about 2983.10.
+This means that, on average, this model's price prediction was off by about $53.86.

 To view this preliminary Random Forest Regressor model, follow the link below:
 - <a href = "https://github.com/whitneylosinski/Eat.Sleep.Data/blob/Baseline_Model_Testing/Baseline_Model_Testing_files/Baseline_Random_Forest_Regressor.ipynb">Random Forest Model</a>